nidecody/nidenote/index.md

 ### dev

-the bot is fully developed by Simtlers#8561 on discord. in case you find any bugs, it is better to not report them to the dev.
+the bot is fully developed by Simtlers#8561 on discord. in case you find any bugs, it is better to not report them to the dev directly but to the support server right below this section.

 ### support/official server